vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 pairs, including empty ranges and extreme offsets.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Construct MIDI instrument selection once

+Resolve the selected instrument once, adjust the address for source identities, then construct the MIDI selection in one place.
+This removes three parallel result constructions and the unnecessary address resolver call for an already explicit bank/program.
+Exact identity lookup, first-match behavior, missing instrument fallback, forced bank selection, and pitch-bend ranges are unchanged.

+This removes 10 production lines.
+A temporary sanitized comparison checks 1,160,250 selections, including null banks, duplicate identities, explicit addresses, unknown identities, and extreme bank/program values.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,